Caring for leather without the shine

 My routine

-I clean leather with a pH-neutral leather cleaner and a soft horsehair brush.
-Spray lightly onto the brush, not the seat.
-Work a panel at a time in small circles, agitate just enough to lift grime out of the grain, then wipe with a clean microfiber.
+pH-neutral leather cleaner (I use Black Pine Hide-pH 5), horsehair brush.
+Spray the brush, not the seat.
+Work a panel at a time in small circles, agitate just enough to pull grime out of the grain, then wipe with a clean short-pile microfiber.
 That's the cleaning step.
-It should take longer than you'd think.
-Most of the work is in the bolsters and seams, where hands and belt buckles live.
+It takes longer than you'd think.
+Most of the work is the driver's outer bolster and the seat-belt-side seam — that's where hands, belt buckles, and jean rivets live.
+On any car past year eight the bolster's almost always the worst spot; years of sliding in and out wears the dye clean off.
+A cleaner won't bring it back.
+A light water-based re-dye touch-up will, but that's a separate visit and not something I'd do on a first pass.

-Then, maybe twice a year — not every visit — I apply a thin layer of a water-based leather cream with a foam applicator, let it dwell five minutes, and buff off the excess with a clean microfiber.
-The seat should look exactly like a seat.
+Twice a year, not every visit — I apply a thin layer of a water-based leather cream (Halden Hide-Cream, the matte one in the brown bottle), foam applicator, five-minute dwell, then buff off the excess with a clean microfiber.
+A seat should look like a seat.
 Not shiny.
 Not greasy.
-Just a little softer to the touch.
+A little softer under the hand.

 What I avoid